LittLabRNS/RNS-Blackfynn-Pipeline/README.md

 # RNS-Blackfynn-Pipeline
 This collection of scripts converts Neuropace RNS .dat files to .mef files, and organizes them so that they can be uploaded to Blackfynn.
+The Neuropace Responsive Neurostimulator (RNS) detects epileptiform activity and stimulates regions of the brain to terminate siezures.
+Though the RNS is continuously monitoring brain activity, it only saves 90 second recordings when it is triggered to do so.
+Recording triggers

 ## Setup
 ### Installing dependencies